changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 # How the Economic Machine Works

-In this blog post, I'll share my reading notes on Ray Dalio's "How the Economic Machine Works."
-As someone who's relatively new to economics, I'm deeply grateful to Dalio for his generosity in sharing his profound insights on the mechanics of economics.
+In this blog post, I'll share my reading notes on Ray Dalio's 'How the Economic Machine Works' As someone who's relatively new to economics, I'm deeply grateful to Dalio for his generosity in sharing his profound insights on the mechanics of economics.
 His work has significantly broadened my understanding of the subject.

 ## The Transaction-Based Measure on Economic Machine